Throughout the warmer months of spring and summer, many of us will be spending time outdoors in our backyards.

 Outdoor timber structures like pool decking and gazebos look great when they are stained.
 Stains allow the wood texture and grain to show through.
 This retains the natural appeal of the timber.

-The stain colour will always be a variation of brown or a natural wood colours but this tends to be a good option for outdoor timber.
+The stain colour will always be a variation of brown or natural wood colours but this tends to be a good option for outdoor timber.

-Water based stains are the best option.
+Water-based stains are the best option.
 These modern stains give off very little chemical residue and make for easy clean-up with plain water and soap.

-After staining has dried it is then best to apply a varnish to protect the stain and make it last longer.
+After the staining has dried it is then best to apply a varnish to protect the stain and make it last longer.